marcj/mowla.js/README.md

 ## Usage

-Actually, anything is possible, what in javascript is possible, but there's also some additional calls available.
+Actually, anything is possible, what in javascript is possible, but there're also some additional calls available.

 ### Output